 No Transfer Permitted: Athlete bibs are non-transferable; you cannot give or sell your bib or tag to another person, or participate with an unofficial bib or tag.
 A participant who does not wear his or her assigned bib or tag, or who is found to have transferred, bought, or sold entry into an FJR event, or otherwise permitted any other individual to wear his or her race number, will be disqualified and suspended from subsequent FJR events.

 No Refunds: Entry fees are non-refundable.
-Participants may defer entry to the following event year within a specified time frame for a fee.
 Participants may change race distances for the current event year within a specified time frame at either no charge or for a fee, depending on the time frame and what distances the participant is moving between.

 Start Corrals: Participants are responsible for arriving at the start corrals and entering at the designated corral entry points before the corral closing times.
 Any participant who climbs over a barricade or otherwise enters improperly may be disqualified.
 For participant safety, once a corral is closed for entry, late-arriving participants must report to the last corral.
 Please follow the instructions of event officials when entering corrals.

 Race Start: The race will be started by an air horn or cannon unless otherwise noted.
 All participants must be behind the starting line at the start of the race and must follow the instructions of the race starter.

 Official Times: Your official (net) finish time is recorded by the timing system from when you cross the starting line to when you cross the finish line.
 This time determines the order of finish and award winners.
 Start timing mats will be removed 15 minutes after the start of the race unless the size of the field warrants keeping the start open longer.
 After the start has closed, no athletes will be allowed to start the race.